jeffwmiles/arm-azuresiterecovery/README.md

 ## Contact

-If you want to contact me you can reach me on [Twitter](https://twitter.com/jwmiles5)
+If you want to contact me you can reach me on [Twitter](https://twitter.com/jwmiles5) or through my blog [Faultbucket](https://faultbucket.ca)